-If it is not feasible to name the setting group to match the qualifier, you can specify the qualifier by prepending it to each setting name, separating the qualifier and setting name with a forward slash character (/).
+If it is not feasible to name the setting group to match the qualifier, you can specify the qualifier by adding a prefix to each setting name, separating the qualifier, and setting name with a forward slash character (/).
 For example, you could name the setting group, All My Eclipse Preferences

 and name one of its settings, org.eclipse.core.help.base/bookmarks